HighlanderRobotics/Highlanders-Training/Docs/General/ElectronicsCrashCourse.md

 They are quite fragile, however, so absolute encoders are better to be used where possible.
 We used a limit switch on our 2023 robot that was pressed when the elevator was fully retracted.
 When it was pressed, we knew that the elevator must be fully retracted so we could reset the encoder to 0 inches of extension.

+However, due to the fragility and additional wiring necessary for limit switches we have moved away from them.
+Instead, we use "current zeroing".
+This involves slowly powering a mechanism into a hardstop with a known position (like an elevator being all the way down).
+When the current draw of the motor spikes, we know that the motor is "stalling", or using power but not moving.
+This tells us that we are at the hardstop in the same way that a limit switch would.

 ### IMU